GarimaChauhan16/CTA-Ridership-Visualization/README.md

 ## Data Cleaning

-We extracted last 10 years total ridership data from the data set-1 and merged it with the sata set-2 in order to get the information about each station.
+We extracted last 10 years total ridership data from the data set-1 and merged it with the data set-2 in order to get the information about each station.

 ## Database and backend server